EQWorks/widget-studio/README.md

+### NOTE
+This document describes a usage pattern that is changed in unmerged branches.
+Please see [this README](https://github.com/EQWorks/widget-studio/blob/refactor/new-component-structure/README.md) for the most recent usage pattern which is more intuitive with fewer caveats.

 # widget-studio

-System to generate, handle and control widget config objects, graduated from `ml-ui`
+System to generate and control widgets, graduated from `ml-ui`

 ## Getting started
 In `widget-studio` project root:
 ```shell
 $ nvm use